Tenchi Muyo!

-A twenty-six-episode anime television series called Tenchi Universe (天地無用!, Tenchi Muyō!) was released in 1995 retelling and expanding upon the original six-episode story.
-Tenchi in Tokyo (新・天地無用!, Shin Tenchi Muyō!) was created in 1997, and is another alternate version of the original story.
+A twenty-six-episode anime television series called Tenchi Universe (天地無用!, Tenchi Muyō!) was released in 1995, and it was focused on retelling and expanding upon the original six-episode story.
+Tenchi in Tokyo (新・天地無用!, Shin Tenchi Muyō!) was created in 1997, and it is another alternate version of the original story.
 The latest version of the series called Ai Tenchi Muyo!, was broadcast on Tokyo MX in 2014.

 Spin-off series of Tenchi Muyo! were also created.
 Magical Girl Pretty Sammy is an example that was adapted into a manga series.
 The franchise has also spawned soundtrack CDs and other merchandise released both in Japan and in the United States.

 Concept

-Masaki Kajishima and Hiroki Hayashi, who both worked on the Bubblegum Crisis OVAs, cite the show as being the inspiration for Tenchi Muyo!
+Masaki Kajishima and Hiroki Hayashi cite the Bubblegum Crisis OVAs, which they both worked on, as being the inspiration for Tenchi Muyo!
 Ryo-Ohki.
 In an interview with AIC, Hayashi described Bubblegum Crisis as "a pretty gloomy anime.
 Serious fighting, complicated human relationships and dark Mega Tokyo."
 They thought it would be fun to create some comedy episodes with ideas like the girls going to the hot springs, but it was rejected by the sponsors.
 He also said that there was a trend to have a bunch of characters of one gender and a single one of the other gender, and asked what if Mackey (Sylia's brother) was a main character, reversing the Bubblegum scenario.
 This became the basis for Tenchi Muyo!.

 In designing Ryoko, Kajishima and Hayashi were inspired by the American sitcom I Dream of Jeannie and wanted to use her in their works.
 In the first episode, Tenchi would open the sealed cave, which was a reference to the Jeannie's bottle, and a "cute witch" would jump out.
 Hayashi said that Tenchi is "sort of" based on Mackey, and that after Tenchi and Ryoko, the other girls were designed to be characters to balance the picture in the very early concepts of the series, and that they are original characters.

 Media

 OVA

 The first OVA was titled Tenchi Muyo!
 Ryo-Ohki and was created by Masaki Kajishima.
-The series was divided into 4 OVAs.
-The fourth OVA released its last episode on September 13, 2017.
+Ryo-Ohki comprises 5 OVA series to date.
+The fifth OVA released its last episode on May 28, 2021.

 Manga

 Hitoshi Okuda wrote two manga series based on the OVA series.
 The first manga is titled No Need for Tenchi (天地無用!魎皇鬼, Tenchi Muyō!
-Ryo-Ohki) and was published by Kadokawa Shoten and serialized in Dragon Comic Jr.

-magazine from December 16, 1994, to June 9, 2000.
+Ryo-Ohki) and was published by Kadokawa Shoten and serialized in Dragon Comic Jr. magazine from December 16, 1994, to June 9, 2000.
 The series was collected into 12 tankōbon volumes.

+No Need for Tenchi was released in English in the United States by Viz Communications, and in Singapore by Chuang Yi.

 The second series titled The All-New Tenchi Muyo! (新・天地無用! 魎皇鬼, Shin Tenchi Muyō!
 Ryo-Ohki) was also published by Kadokawa Shoten and serialized in Dragon Comic Age magazine from July 26, 2000, to December 9, 2005.

 The series was collected into 10 tankōbon volumes.